junxit/us-congress-bills-111/bill.md

 - **(11)** The United States should accelerate its efforts to convert nuclear reactors worldwide away from the use of highly enriched uranium, which can be used in nuclear weapons, to low enriched uranium.
 Converting nuclear reactors away from the use of highly enriched uranium is a critically important element of United States efforts to prevent nuclear terrorism, and supports the goal announced in Prague by President Barack Obama on April 5, 2009, to create “a new international effort to secure all vulnerable nuclear material around the world within four years”.
 - **(12)** The United States is engaged in an effort to convert civilian nuclear test and research reactors from highly enriched uranium fuel to low enriched uranium fuel through the Global Threat Reduction Initiative.
 As of September 2009, this program has successfully converted 17 reactors in the United States to low enriched uranium fuel, some of which are capable of producing molybdenum-99 for medical uses.

-## § 3.
+## § 3.2.
 Improving the reliability of domestic medical isotope supply

 - **(a)** *Medical isotope development projects*
-  - **(1)** *In general* The Secretary of Energy shall establish a program to evaluate and support projects for the production in the United States, without the use of highly enriched uranium, of significant quantities of molybdenum-99 for medical uses.
+  - **(1)** *In general* The Secretary of Energy shall establish a program to evaluate and support projects for the production in the United States, without the use of highly enriched uranium, of significant quantities of molybdenum-99 for medical uses. shall establish a technology-neutral program—
+    - **(A)** to evaluate and support projects for the production in the United States, without the use of highly enriched uranium, of significant quantities of molybdenum-99 for medical uses;
+    - **(B)** to be carried out in cooperation with non-Federal entities; and
+    - **(C)** the costs of which shall be shared in accordance with section 988 of the Energy Policy Act of 2005 (42 U.S.C.
+16352).
   - **(2)** *Criteria* Projects shall be judged against the following primary criteria:
     - **(A)** The length of time necessary for the proposed project to begin production of molybdenum-99 for medical uses within the United States.
     - **(B)** The capability of the proposed project to produce a significant percentage of United States demand for molybdenum-99 for medical uses.